-Simon P. Wolcott was appointed receiver for the Bank of South Baltimore, Baltimore, Md.
+Simon P. Wolcott was appointed receiver for the Bank of South Balti-Baltimore, Md.
 Assets, \$120,000; liabilities, \$170,000.

 American Hay Shippers' association was formed at Detroit, Mich., by representatives from the middle states.
 It will capitalize at \$500,000.

-Chicago police are looking for John P. Harrison, wanted at Rolla, Mo., for alleged embezzlemnt of \$10,000 from the Rolla bank, of which he was cashreward of \$300 for the arrest and conviction of the persons who burned the postoffice at Lake City, S. C., and a reward of \$500 for the arrest and conviction of the persons who murdered the postmaster at the same time, A special from Vancouver, B. C.
+Chicago police are looking for John P. Harrison, wanted at Rolla, Mo., for alleged embezzlemnt of \$10,000 from the Rolla bank, of which he was cash-Governor Black of New York authorized the extradition to South Carolina of Chris Harris, a negro murderer, arrested in Niagara county, for criminal assault upon a white woman in that state.
+Secretary Alger has returned from Fort Monroe greatly improved in health, and called on the president at the White House.
+He walked with a firm step and seemed to have almost completely recovered from his recent illness.
+The postoffice department has offered a reward of \$300 for the arrest and conviction of the persons who burned the postoffice at Lake City, S. C., and a reward of \$500 for the arrest and conviction of the persons who murdered the postmaster at the same time.
+A special from Vancouver, B. C. says: The large steamer, Pakshan, is fast on Beaconed rock, at the entrance of Nanaimo harbor.
+Efforts of the tugs to pull her off have thus far been unsuccessful.
+The Pakshan had just returned from her first trip to Alaska.